 1999 – Napster

-The client-server model bloomed throughout the 80s and 90s.
-Most of the file transfers happened over the landline telephone, with FTP and USENET.
+The client-server model bloomed throughout the 1980s and 90s.
+Most of the file transfers happened over landline telephone lines, with FTP and USENET.

 At the end of the 90s, Shawn Fanning developed Napster to let users download MP3 files by installing a free program to search around local disks.